souhaiblou/Fuzzy_DynamicFeedbackLinearization_Matlab_ROS/README.md

 source ~/.bashrc

-Step 2: Start ROS Services
+Step 2: ROS Master and Required Packages

 On the Master PC